 In a fraction of a second, our ALLIS Neural Network and the Camera Profile merge at the edge to produce stunning instantaneous low noise imagery.

-A form of Machine Learning based Artificial Intelligence, the ALLIS neural network embeds itself into virtually any image sensor.
+A form of Artificial Intelligence based on Machine Learning, the ALLIS neural network embeds itself into virtually any image sensor.

 This AI technology has the potential to enable more compact, lower cost, lighter weight optics and can be integrated into a variety of imaging platforms.

 Faster shutter speeds.